12-25-2018 07:09 PM - edited 12-25-2018 07:09 PM

 all works fine.
 So the only issue is using the iframe.
 I have tried with different browsers on mobile and get same results (chrome and firefox)

 12-27-2018 11:18 AM

 found the problem - you can't use location.href to test URL of an iframe on a mobile phone!
 I had code doing this in helloworld.js (testing one of the arguments in the webmap url)

-location.href was not the problem.
-The problem was the browser choice.
-Safari (on iPhone) is the only browser that gives me the problem.
-We are using Chrome to successfully access the page via mobile phone.
+location.href is part of the problem.
+The other problem is specific to Safari (on iPhone) which is the only browser that gives me the problem.

 You must also turn off cross site tracking

 Yuu have to turn off "Prevent Cross-Site Tracking" in Safari on your iPhone